JiaGengChang/image-analysis-dashboard/README.md

 We won third place among 15 teams!

-This internal tool is currently in use by our imaging technicians over at Hayward, Cambridge, United Kingdom.
+This internal tool is currently in use by imaging technicians over in the United Kingdom.